Junon72/jQuery-table/README.md

 #### Challenge

-Complete the table according to the exampe below
+Complete the table according to the example below

 ![Example Table](img/modelTable.png)